On this page:

 We’ve invested a lot in grads and in junior developers, as we’re quite a large company we also have the infrastructure to cope with that.
 But I’ve also worked in smaller companies where they were taking some juniors.
 I suppose the smaller the company, the higher the risk, because every junior needs to learn from someone, and it can take quite a lot of a manager’s time to do it.
 But for companies of 100+ employees, I really can’t see why you wouldn’t hire juniors, I think you’d make a problem for yourself if you don’t.

-Small companies have an alternative now: they can delegate this mentoring part to companies like React GraphQL Academy which provides public Bootcamps and online training to help upskill developers in specialized technologies, supporting them in a quick and effective learning.
+Small companies have an alternative now: they can delegate this mentoring part to companies like React GraphQL Academy which provides public Bootcamps and remote training to help upskill developers in specialized technologies, supporting them in a quick and effective learning.

 Finally, even if juniors do leave, Richard noted that real investments in training are hard to come by.
 If your company offers specialist training, juniors may come back to your company to enhance their career prospects and feel more valued.